 c) A documented Food Safety Management System in order to ensure and manage food safety throughout the organization.

-The ISO 22000 standard lays down requirements which must be addressed by the Food Safety Management System.
+The ISO 22000 standard lays down requirements that must be addressed by the Food Safety Management System.
 Some of these are as follows:

 a) Defining objectives for your organization so that efforts will be driven further in order to comply with the standard.